-Sonia counters G-23, says 'I'm full-time President'
+Sonia Counters G-23, Says 'I'm Full-Time President'

-New Delhi, Oct 16 (IANS) Responding to queries by Congress dissenters over who takes decisions in the party, Sonia Gandhi said on Saturday that she was the "full-time and hands on Congress President".
+New Delhi: Responding to queries by Congress dissenters over who takes decisions in the party, Sonia Gandhi said on Saturday that she was the "full-time and hands on Congress President".

 "I am, if you will allow me to say so, a full-time and hands on Congress President," she said while addressing the Congress Working Committee (CWC) meeting.